mvonhasselbach/CreoViewRWExtension/README.md

 	- **Instance Transformation**: 4x4 Transformation Matrix of the location information relative to its direct parent assembly, represented as a space separated string with 16 numbers
 	- **Model Transformation**: 4x4 Transformation Matrix representation of the global location
+	- **Views**: name and float[4] form of orientation
+	- **Locators**: label, id and data in 3x3 Matrix format.
 2. the **WT_SED2_NESTED** 'native' export format that is based on how data is represented in the Windchill WVS Structure2 class.
    This format will be the basis for writing .pvs files as well.
 There is a **WT_SED2_FLAT** format as well that represents all nodes of the structure as a flat list, indexed by the ComponentID Path of each node, similar to the **Default** format.
    Both formats are more complete than the other formats.
-They can include Viewable, View, ViewState and Appearance information when they are included in the pvz.
+They can include Viewable, Views, ViewState, Appearance and Locators information when they are included in the pvz.
 3. the **PVS2JSON** format from Steve Ghee which is slightly extended and also includes bounding box info.
 (Sorry - This is not yet implemented!)

 Furthermore the Extension supports filtering of the returned attributes/properties.
 This can be handy to remove sensitive information